5 Questions to Ask Your Accountant About Their Cybersecurity

 Your social security number, address, and DOB might go for a few bucks on the black market.
 Sadly, when sold in bundles, $2 per record is enough to bring in a legitimate cash prize for hackers—giving them ample motivation to hack into your accountant’s network.

 Is your accountant as motivated to protect your information as hackers are eager to steal it?
+Do they have the proper cybersecurity and IT support for accounting firms?

 Here are 5 questions to ask your accountant about their cyber security practices.
 Use them to evaluate your level of safety this tax season.